mo1ein/jobname/src/questions.md

 - **What is difference between channel and connection in rabbitMQ?** (1 times — [Snappshop](https://mo1ein.github.io/jobname/snapp/snappshop.html#:~:text=What%20is%20difference%20between%20channel%20and%20connection%20in%20rabbitMQ%3F))

-- **Go doesn't have classes and is not based on OOP principles.
-Can you explain that?** (1 times — [Sternx](https://mo1ein.github.io/jobname/sternx/sternx.html#:~:text=Go%20doesn%27t%20have%20classes%20and%20is%20not%20based%20on%20OOP%20principles.%20Can%20you%20explain%20that%3F))

 - **What is init function?** (1 times — [MH Holding](https://mo1ein.github.io/jobname/mhholding.html#:~:text=What%20is%20init%20function%3F))

 - **What is a slice, and what is the difference between a slice and an array?** (2 times — [Hamkaran System](https://mo1ein.github.io/jobname/hamkaransystem/1402.html#:~:text=What%20is%20a%20slice%2C%20and%20what%20is%20the%20difference%20between%20a%20slice%20and%20an%20array%3F), [Siz-tel](https://mo1ein.github.io/jobname/siztel/junior.html#:~:text=What%20is%20a%20slice%2C%20and%20what%20is%20the%20difference%20between%20a%20slice%20and%20an%20array%3F))